SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vivek Gupta

 I’ll take that question.
-Yes, we are going to be launching at least one product, if not two products, which are existing products from the GDP site to cater to additional demand that we have.
-So these two products will be launched over the next couple of next 2/4, 1-2/4 where we start this quarter.
-And we’ll see an incremental revenue coming up.
-And we’re also expecting once we have a European approval for that site, then we expect even more numbers to come in.
+Yes.
+We are going to be launching at least one product, if not two products, which are existing products from the Gpp sites to cater to additional demand that we have.
+So these two products will be launched over the next couple of — next two quarters, one to two quarters.
+We’ll start this quarter, and we’ll see an incremental revenue coming up.
+And we’re also expecting — once we have a European approval for that site, then we expect even more numbers to come in.

 Vivek Gupta

 Okay.
-So with oncology and high value segments positioned as key long term growth levelers, how do you plan to scale capacity, build partnerships and you know, progress regulatory fillings to unlock their potential.
+So with oncology and high-value segments positioned as key long-term growth levers, how do you plan to scale capacity, build partnerships and progress regulatory fillings to unlock their potential?

-So if you look at the three baskets that we have mentioned in our investor presentation sequentially, even if you look at the RD filings in order of, in order of how they have changed over time, you see that the, the percentage of complex genetics, which is where oncology, CNS and other Products come into play, they have sequentially grown.
-So we plan on filing a certain number of products more inclined towards complex genetics in the future, while integrated genetics remain a core area of focus as well.
+So if you look at the three baskets that we have mentioned in our investor presentation, sequentially, even if you look at the R&D filings in order of how they have changed over time, you’ll see that the percentage of complex generics, which is where oncology, CNS and other products come into play, they have sequentially grown.
+So we plan on filing a certain number of products more inclined towards complex generics in the future, while integrated generics remain a core area of focus as well.

 Vivek Gupta

 Thank you.
-Our next question comes from the line of Sania from SSC Capital.
+Our next question comes from the line of Saniya from SSK Capital.
 Please go ahead.

 Yes, you are.